oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

    C as 4KB stands on these points:
    1) Extra space is needed to store a histogram to distribute keys.
 It's size is 4 * (2^RadixBits).
    The estimation is correct for RadixBits 9 (2KB) and smaller.
 Support of larger RadixBits is not expected.
-   2) N_keys + N_values is rounded up at 2KB border (temporarily as a workaround for a GPU driver bug).
+   1) N_keys + N_values is rounded up at 2KB border (temporarily as a workaround for a GPU driver bug).

 ..
-   The estimation assumes that the space needed for reordering keys/pairs takes more for ranking keys.
+   The estimation assumes that reordering keys/pairs takes more space than ranking keys.
    The ranking takes approximatelly "2 * workgroup_size * (2^RadixBits)" bytes.
    It suprpasses Intel Data Center GPU Max SLM capacity in only marginal cases, e.g., when RadixBits is 10 and workgroup_size is 64, or when RadixBits is 9 and workgroup_size is 128.